Care Kori Na: Plot

 Being released from jail after 14 years, Saradindu kidnapped Juni so that Samaresh confess to him about why did he lie against him before the court.
 Samaresh again lied and put the entire blame on Dr. Chandranath (Ronit's father).
 When Saradindu confronts Chandranath, a sniper killed him and every body thought Saradindu murdered Chandranath to take revenge.
 Juni compels Samaresh to confess to Krishnendu that Saradindu is completely innocent.
 Juni, Krishnendu and Samaresh visits a mental asylum where Arunima is being treated since the brutal attack on her.
-Malabika evesdropped Samaresh's phone conversation and informed Juni and Krishnendu that Arunima will be killed that night in the asylum.
+Malabika eavesdropped Samaresh's phone conversation and informed Juni and Krishnendu that Arunima will be killed that night in the asylum.
 Krishnendu, Juni and Meghna rescued Arunima and brought her to Subol's residence thinking it to be the safest place.
 Arunima was extremely scared when she saw Subol.
 When Krishnendu, Juni and Meghna left for BIMS, Subol tried to Kill Arunima; but Arunima fled from the house.
 Saradindu rescued her from the street and took her to his secret hiding.
 When Saradindu confronts Samaresh once again to extract the truth, Subol's goons shoot at Samaresh and Samaresh was admitted to BIMS.
 Subol finds out Saradindu's secret hiding and came to kill Arunima.
 Finally it was revealed that Subol is the main culprit and Arunima is Meghna's mother!
 Everybody (Juni, Krishnendu, Meghna, Arunima, Krishnendu's family, Juni's family) escaped from Subol's clutches and took shelter at Principal's residence at Kolkata.
 Meghna confessed to Krishnendu about the deal she had with Juni.
 Saradindu called Subol and told him that they are willing to meet him and surrender before him to have a peace deal!
 While talking to Subol, Saradindu tricked him to confess all his crimes which was secretly recorded by Krishnendu in his mobile phone.
 When all the evidence against Subol was aired on TV, police arrested Subol.
 While taking him to the police van, Subol got hold of a gun and killed Arunima and police shot Subol to death.
 Meghna donated all of Subol's property to BIMS and left BIMS along with Ronit and finally Samaresh accepts and arranges Krishnedu and Juni's marriage after they finished their study to become doctors.